 Here are some tips to help you conduct a productive and effective meeting:

 Even though it’s important to give each of your reps time to fill the team in on their opportunities and progress, no one team member should monopolize the meeting time.

-Ask your reps to provide a quick summary of the detail, running through what’s already happened, what next steps are, and any challenges they’re facing.
+Ask your reps to provide a quick summary of the details, running through what’s already happened, what the next steps are, and any challenges they’re facing.

 Structure the Meeting in Parts.